Skip to content

 These graduate certificates are newly developed for the fully online modality and offer you the flexibility to complete your coursework from wherever you need to be.

 The Graduate Certificates in Integrative Medicine and Nutrition are offered 100% online with no clinical or fieldwork requirements.
-You can learn more about these programs on their overview page here.
+You can learn more about these programs on their overview page.

 The Graduate Certificates in Integrative Medicine and Nutrition each include six courses for a total of 15 credits each.
-You can learn more about the curriculum here.
+Learn more about the curriculum.

 You’ll complete 12 courses to earn the MSHS in Biomedical Laboratory Science degree.
-You can learn more about coursework for the MSHS in Biomedical Laboratory Science at the George Washington University here.
+Learn more about coursework for the MSHS in Biomedical Laboratory Science at the George Washington University .

 These graduate certificates include 15 credits of coursework designed to enhance your skills in lifestyle medicine, nutrition principles, and whole-person care.
-You can review the curriculum here.
+Review the curriculum.

 You’ll complete 36 credits to earn the MSHS in Biomedical Laboratory Science degree.
 You can review courses now.